-This article contains information on How to Write a Scholarship Application in 2020
+This article contains information on How to Write a Scholarship Application in 2023.

-Uniqueness is the key, and the first point to remember when you pick up your pen to write.
+Uniqueness is the key and the first point to remember when you pick up your pen to write.
 Make your scholarship application essay exclusive to you, personalize it, delve deep into your passion and drive to study your subject, and create a response that could only ever relate to you.
-It is this individuality that stands out, and that’s exactly what catches a scholarship committee attention and defines a winner.
+It is this individuality that stands out, and that’s exactly what catches a scholarship committee’s attention and defines a winner.

-Before you begin to write your scholarship application letter, take a while to ponder on the purpose of the letter.
-Then you can take a piece of paper and write down the most crucial points you need to make in your letter while you brainstorm for more ideas on how to make your application simple, straight to the point and very professional.
+Before you begin to write your scholarship application letter, take a while to ponder the purpose of the letter.
+Then you can take a piece of paper and write down the most crucial points you need to make in your letter while you brainstorm for more ideas on how to make your application simple, straight to the point, and very professional.

 Ensure to include the recognition and awards you may have received.
 Highlight activities that depict your talents and passions.